lucid-brndmg/cyclone-online-editor/README.md

 Cyclone online editor is an online development environment for the [Cyclone Specification Language](https://classicwuhao.github.io/cyclone_tutorial/tutorial-content.html).

-The website includes an online editor, a tutorial page and a playground designed for learning cyclone & developing cyclone source code online.
+The website includes an interactive online editor, a tutorial page and a playground designed for learning the cyclone language & developing cyclone source code online.

-This project is a final year project (CS440[A]) at Maynooth University.
+*This project is a final year project (CS440[A]) at Maynooth University.*

 ## TODO
 - This Document